callmeks/callmeks.github.io/_posts/2023-04-30-OWASP-Juice-Shop-Login-Admin.md

 ```
 - Difficulty: 2 star
 - Category: Injection
-- Log in with the administrator's user account.
+- Description: Log in with the administrator's user account.
 ```

 ### Method to solve